Executive Summary

 How Solar Payback Is Calculated

 The payback period is the number of years it takes for cumulative electricity bill savings to equal the net out-of-pocket system cost.
-The net cost accounts for the 30% federal ITC, applicable state incentives, and utility rebates.
+The net cost reflects applicable state incentives and utility rebates (the federal §25D credit expired for 2026 purchases; a lease or PPA may still capture 30% via §48E).
 The formula is:

 Payback (years) = Net System Cost / Annual Electricity Savings